paty-oliveira/dbt-playground/README.md

 # Data Modelling with dbt

-This repository contains dbt projects that I use to improve my data modelling skills.
+The goal of having this playground here is to improve my data analysis and modeling skills focusing mainly on dbt.
+It will be also a space to explore the most recent dbt features and modeling techniques.

 ## Projects: